elgatosf/streamdeck-kit-ipad/Documentation/Layout.md

 ## Overview

-The `StreamDeckLayout` struct is a fundamental component for building layouts for Stream Deck devices using SwiftUI.
+The `StreamDeckLayout` view is a fundamental component for building layouts for Stream Deck devices using SwiftUI.
 It provides a way to define the key area view with its keys and window view with its dials for a Stream Deck layout.
 This layout can be used to draw a customized layout onto a Stream Deck device and to recognize Stream Deck interactions in the SwiftUI way.

 The general structure of `StreamDeckLayout` is as follows:
 ```